 Total Life Insurance Needs ($1,703,800.00)

-Based on my experience as a financial security advisor, most Canadians cringe upon seeing the total amount of their life insurance needs when all of their financial obligations are taken into account but the above example is the proper way of life insurance calculation.
+Based on my experience as a financial advisor, most Canadians cringe upon seeing the total amount of their life insurance needs when all of their financial obligations are taken into account but the above example is the proper way of life insurance calculation.

 Ideally, the final expense part should be permanent because this financial obligation(s) only goes away when a person passes, whether he or she lives long or short.

-If the above life insurance calculation appears to be difficult to absorb due to such a high final number; an easier way to calculate life insurance needs for most Canadians is by computing for income replacement, plus final expenses.
+If the above life insurance calculation appears to be difficult to absorb due to such a high final number; an easier way to calculate life insurance needs for most Canadians is by computing income replacement, plus final expenses.